 The statistics is compiled according to the guidelines of the Frascati Manual and the EU Regulation.
-The statics is comparable with R&D statistics for other countries.
 There are no other comparable Danish R&D-statistics, but the Danish statistics is comparable to the R&D statistics from other EU-member states and OECD-countries.
 The statistics is from 2007-2016 comparable.
 There was a break in time series from 2016 to 2017.